The4thGamerNoob/FNF-EmberEngine/README.md

 # Friday Night Funkin' - Ember Engine
-Engine intended to be a fork of Psych Engine aiming to be a full softcoding engine with more features
+An Engine intended to be a fork of Psych Engine.

 ## Installation: